 After an extraction, we will provide you with a list of feeding instructions.
 Post-surgery, dogs may have an upset or sensitive stomach, so always follow the advice given by your vet.
 Since your dog will be in a bit of pain, particularly the first day or two, they may be hesitant to approach their food or water bowls.

 Your dog should be wanting to eat again within 24 hours of surgery.
 Depending on how invasive the extraction was, we may recommend a wet or soft food diet for several days.
 Noticing some blood in the water bowl is normal, but keep your eye out for excessive bleeding.
-Keep bones and chew toys out of reach until your dog has fully recovered.
+Avoid giving your dog dry food, crunchy treats, or rawhides for at least 10 days after surgery.

 5. How active will my dog be after surgery?